Founding myths

-The Dishoom Birmingham Story
+The Dishoom Birmingham story

+BOMBAY, MARCH 1953.
 Crisp and organised, Roda Irani leads her daughter through the narrow gullies of Swadeshi Market.
 “Come, let us get to the café.”

 They begin to walk the length of the market, shoulder to hip.
 Each gully is lined with stalls separated by thin partitions or simple thick cloth.
 Roda and Farah navigate past shoppers haggling over the price of scissors, padlocks, bolts of cloth – an array of products with one thing in common: all made by Indian hands on Indian soil.